astronomer/docs/learn/cloud-ide-tutorial.md

 :::info

-The dataset we use in this tutorial is a slightly modified version of [this dataset on Kaggle](https://www.kaggle.com/datasets/jasleensondhi/dog-intelligence-comparison-based-on-size).
+The dataset used in this tutorial is a slightly modified version of [this dataset on Kaggle](https://www.kaggle.com/datasets/jasleensondhi/dog-intelligence-comparison-based-on-size).

 :::